Main content

 Air Bangs With Flipped Ends

-For a fluffy look reminiscent of 1970s styles, flip the ends of your hair to and fro using a flat iron or, for a healthier approach, the L'Oréal Professionnel Steampod.
-Learn more in our guide on How to Style Flipped Out Ends Like a Pro.
+For a fluffy look reminiscent of 1970s hairstyles, flip the ends of your hair to and fro using a flat iron or, for a healthier approach, the L’Oréal Professionnel Steampod.
+Learn more in our guide, How to Style Flipped Out Ends Like a Pro.

 Good hair day by @taylorjeanaehair